tmwinjil/CMPT-300/assign4/assign4_part2/README.txt

 Stage 1
 -------

 Implement all the above functions, for the first-fit strategy.
-Use "mem -test all first" to test your implementation.
+Use "./mem -test all first" to test your implementation.